The Surprising Link Between Coffee and Sadness

 Given that dehydration can negatively impact mood, especially when consuming coffee, staying hydrated is key.
 Hydration supplements can be a helpful way to ensure you’re getting enough fluids.

-- FAST & EFFECTIVE HYDRATION: Combat dehydration with our science-based electrolyte powder formula that hydrates faster than water alone.
-Perfect for sports, outdoor activities, and hot days.
+- FAST HYDRATION: Science-based electrolyte powder formula hydrates faster than water alone; useful to rehydrate on-the-go for athletes, sports, outdoor activities, travel, and hot days.

 If you’re looking to manage your caffeine intake or explore alternatives, consider caffeine supplements.
 These can offer a more controlled way to get a boost without the potential downsides of excessive coffee.